 The DCYF Opportunity Fund addresses unexpected, unbudgeted CBO needs that arise during the course of a normal funding cycle.
-Opportunity Fund grants are only available to DCYF grantees that are funded in the 2017-2018 Fiscal Year.
+Your organization must be a currently funded DCYF grantee in order to apply for the Opportunity Fund.

-DCYF hosted an online webinar about the Opportunity Fund on Tuesday, November 8.
-Visit this link to watch the webinar, which begins at 18:26.
+Visit this link to access a webinar about the Opportunity Fund (begins at 18:26).
 Click here for the PowerPoint presentation from the webinar.

 DCYF encourages anyone interested in submitting an application for the Opportunity Fund to review the Frequently Asked Questions document at this link.

 In November of 2014 San Francisco voters approved Proposition C, which reauthorized the Children & Youth Fund through fiscal year 2040-41.
-Proposition C mandated an increase in the allocation for the Children and Youth Fund from three cents of every $100 of assessed property tax valuation (as of fiscal year 2013-14) to four cents as of fiscal year 2018-19.
-The allocation will increase .025 cents each fiscal year until it reaches a full four cents in fiscal year 2018-2019.
+Proposition C mandated an increase in the allocation for the Children and Youth Fund to four cents as of fiscal year 2018-19.
 In addition to the mandated growth of the Children and Youth Fund, property tax revenues have grown year over year in San Francisco, yielding a general increase in the Children and Youth Fund.
 DCYF's created the Opportunity Fund, in addition to other initiatives, in order to allocate a portion of the growth funds.

 1. Purpose of Fund.
 The purpose of the DCYF Opportunity Fund is to address unexpected, unbudgeted CBO needs that arise during the course of the normal funding cycle.
 The funds cannot be used to support general operations, program expansion, or pilot projects.
 The Fund cannot be used to address needs of CBO clients and/or program participants